-- (1) Management believes that there is no significant liquidity risk in its due to related parties. - (2) Liquidity risk on tenant deposits is minimal as these represents small amounts from large number of tenants. - (3) The Group received services and goods from various suppliers and contractors with its top ten suppliers accounting to 55% (2021: 62%) of its payables to contractors and suppliers during the year. - (4) Liquidity risk in other payable is minimal as the 84% (2021: 85%) of other payables pertain to only three contractors (2021: three contractors). - (5) Sukuk and Islamic financing are obtained from several banks during the year.
-Management believes that there is minimal liquidity risk as there is no impact on cash flows in case of non-compliance of loan covenants as per loan agreement.
-Further, all Sukuk borrowings are fully paid as at reporting date.
+- (1) Management believes that there is no significant liquidity risk in its due to related parties. - (2) Liquidity risk on tenant deposits is minimal as these represents small amounts from large number of tenants. - (3) The Group received services and goods from various suppliers and contractors with its top ten suppliers accounting to 61% (2022: 55%) of its payables to contractors and suppliers during the year. - (4) Liquidity risk in other payable is minimal as the 42% (2022: 84%) of other payables pertain to only one contractor (2022: three contractors). - (5) Islamic financing are obtained from several banks during the year.
+Management believes that there is minimal liquidity risk as there is no impact on cash flows in case of non-compliance of loan covenants as per the loan agreement.
+Further, all Sukuk borrowings are fully paid as at the reporting date.